chiphwang1/helm-oci-mysqldb-wordpress-nfs/README.md

 ## Introduction

 This Helm chart will bootstrap a WordPress deployment using a MySQL Database Systems (MDS) as the database in a Kubernetes cluster deployed in Oracle CLoud Infrastrcuture (OCI).
 It will also use OCI filesystems as the persistent storage for the wordpress deployment to allow multiple pods for high availability.
-It will also create a loadbalancer with an externally accessible IP address to provide access to the Wordpress application.
+It will create a loadbalancer with an externally accessible IP address to provide access to the Wordpress application.
 The Kubernetes cluster can be a cluster deployed using Oracle Container Engine for Kuberntes (OKE), or it can be a customer managed cluster deployed on virtual machine instances.

 This Helm chart relies on the OCI Service Operator for Kubernetes (OSOK) and it is a pre-requisite to have OSOK deployed within the cluster to use this Helm chart.